SeaDve/dalisay/README.md

-# Device for Advanced Liquid Inspection, Sensing, Analytics, and Yield (DALISAY)
+# Water Dispensing System with RFID Container Detection and Quality Monitoring (codename: DALISAY)

 DALISAY is an RFID-based smart water dispensing system that monitors and controls water flow, quality, and usage with real-time feedback on an OLED display.
 Users scan an RFID-tagged container to identify its volume, then control the filling process using physical buttons.